nickbreslin/poseidons-command/README.md

 ## BUGS

--- Should not be able to make a shot on a shot that was already taken.
+X Should not be able to make a shot on a shot that was already taken.
--- Shiplist is changing whenever a hit is made.
+X Shiplist is changing whenever a hit is made.

-- Place ships
+X Place ships
--- Choose an orientation
+X Choose an orientation
--- Find an initial grid-square
+X Find an initial grid-square
----- Check to make sure the ship can fit.
+X Check to make sure the ship can fit.

--- 2 - frigate
+X -- 2 - frigate
--- 3 - sub
+X -- 3 - sub
--- 3 - destroyer
+X -- 3 - destroyer
--- 4 - battleship
+X -- 4 - battleship
--- 5 - carrier
+X -- 5 - carrier

--- Place the ship.
+X -- Place the ship.

 speaking
 X -- indicator for when the speaking should begin.